Driveway apron and curb cut permit work in the City of Fairfax, Virginia

 What Drives the Cost of a Driveway Apron in the City of Fairfax

 City of Fairfax apron pricing depends on your specific street and lot, not a flat rate.
-The biggest cost factors are the width and square footage of the apron, whether you choose City-approved 4,000 PSI concrete or a paver apron with a maintenance agreement, and how much demolition and excavation the work requires.
+The biggest cost factors are the width and square footage of the apron, whether you choose City-approved concrete or a paver apron with a maintenance agreement, and how much demolition and excavation the work requires.

 From there, the total scales with the City Public Works right-of-way permit, bond, and insurance certificate, the City's mandatory sidewalk-panel replacement and curb-and-gutter profile matching, any zoning and lot-coverage review if you are widening, tree-root coordination with the City Arborist, and how tight site access is on your block.